hydroper-jet/lang/spec/1.0/source/src/overview/string-encoding.md

 - for the UTF-8 encoding, the following is the number of bytes;
 - for the UTF-16 encoding, the following is the number of UCS-2 units;
+- for the UCS-4 encoding, the following is the number of Scalar Values;

 ```
 trace(string1.length);